mikegagnon/zbg-doc/doc/main.md

 A request is legitimate if it is *not* intended to overload the worker.

-A request is illegitimate if it is intended to overload the worker.
+A request is malicious if it is intended to overload the worker.

 ~spec-bbf
 ## Busy, Bored, and Free